MineCryptoGG/MineCrypto-Smart-Contracts/README.md

 ## Contracts

+**MineToken.sol**: the $MCR token that which is the utility token of the ecosystem

-**MineNft.sol**: the NFT rank contract which is the core of the system
+**MineNft.sol**: the NFT rank contract which is the core of the NFT minting and breeding system

 **MineNftPresale.sol**: allows us to whitelist users for the presale